Brent Cross Town

 Brent Cross Town is a new town centre development located between Hendon and Cricklewood, in London.
 The development will include 6,700 homes, workspace for 25,000 people, parks, transport improvements and a 592000 sqft extension of Brent Cross Shopping Centre.
 In 2024 the expected cost of the regeneration project was suggested to be £8 billion.

-In July 2018 it was reported that the shopping centre extension would be delayed indefinitely.
+In July 2018 it was reported that the shopping centre extension would be delayed.
 In March 2019, the government granted over £300 million to Barnet Council to deliver the new station and other infrastructure necessary for the development.
 In November 2019, the developers and the council agreed a new timetable in which the shopping centre expansion would come later in the development.
+The shopping centre redevelopment plans were re-visited in 2026.

 The developers of the scheme are Related Argent.
 The scheme is a joint venture between Barnet Council and the developer.
 Construction was started in 2020 and the first residents started to move in during 2025.

 History

 In 2003, planning permission for a 27,000 sq m extension to Brent Cross Shopping Centre was rejected by the Office of the Deputy Prime Minister, because of its over reliance on car transport, and because sentiment had moved away from "out-of-town" shopping centres – which Brent Cross was considered to be.
 Brent Cross was designated by the Mayor of London in the London Plan as a 'proposed opportunity area'.

 In a renewed effort to improve the area, the London Borough of Barnet approved a "Brent Cross, Cricklewood and West Hendon Development Framework" plan in 2004.
 This was to redevelop the whole Brent Cross district on both sides of the North Circular Road, not just the shopping centre.
 There would be more shops (retaining the old shopping centre), but also extensive new housing and offices, along with attempts made to regenerate West Hendon and Cricklewood.